-Former BBC Worldwide exec is taking the reins at Mitú, a digital media company focused on the hispanic audience
+Former BBC Worldwide exec is taking the reins at mitú, a digital media company focused on the Hispanic audience

 formats.
 The fact that he’s also Latino was just incredible.”

 Upfront already believes in the mitú mission.
-The startup has raised $40 million from Upfront and other investors including AMC Networks, Advancit Capital, QueensBridge Venture Partners, and (TechCrunch’s parent company) Verizon Wireless.
+The startup has raised $40 million from Upfront and other investors, including AMC Networks, Advancit Capital, QueensBridge Venture Partners and (TechCrunch’s parent company) Verizon Wireless.

 0